andrelmm91/CloudResource/readMe.md

 ## How to run

-- Create a folder "template" and move all .yaml file there to be converted.
+- Create a folder "templates" and move all .yaml file there to be converted.
 - Run the go script: 'go run main.go'

 ## Output files